zacgerber/backend-log-puzzle-assessment/README.md

 # Log Puzzle
 For this exercise, you'll use Python code to solve two puzzles.
-This exercise uses the `urllib` module.
+This exercise uses the `urllib.request` module.
 Add your code to the `logpuzzle.py` file.

 An image of an animal has been broken into many narrow vertical stripe images.
 The stripe images are on the internet somewhere, each with its own URL.
 The URLs are hidden in a web server log file.
 Your mission is to find the urls and download all image stripes to re-create the original image.